X3Family/neovim-config/README.md

 🚀 Getting Started
-this is a Neovim setup powered by [TheGreatagen](https://github.com/thegreatagen1) & [Ahmed hany](https://github.com/ahmedhany5) to make it easy to use neovim fast & smooth
+this is a Neovim setup powered by [Ziad Hatem](https://github.com/thegreatagen1) & [Ahmed hany](https://github.com/ahmedhany5) to make it easy to use neovim fast & smooth

 # ✨ Features